AaronNBrock/CarND-Vehicle-Detection/writeup.md

 #### 3. Scale

-If you notice the <axis things> above, you'll see that the heatmap is actually much smaller since due to the network shrinking 64 to 1.
+If you notice the \<axis things\> above, you'll see that the heatmap is actually much smaller since due to the network shrinking 64 to 1.
 So, in order to rectify this the image needs to be scaled up to the size of the original cropped image.

 ![scaled][]

 #### 4. Blur

 In order to avoid false positives, I then blur the image.
 This helps in two ways, firstly any single spikes in the heatmap become less noticeable and secondly blobs of many high probability areas that are close together will maintain there peak.
+It also helps connected nearby blobs that are probably the same car.

 In this example you can see how the little spot on the left has become less prominent, but the center of the larger blobs on the right mantain there heat in the center.